 Poplar takes application of surface coatings well and takes an even stain.

 Normally available in the marketplace

-Poplar timber is not ground durable.
-CCA preservative treatment gives variable penetration.
+Poplar timber is not durable.
+CCA preservative treatment may give variable penetration.

 Disclaimer: While every effort is made to ensure the accuracy of the information provided on this site, Farm Forestry Timbers Society do not accept liability for any consequences arising from reliance on the information published.
 If readers have any doubts about acting on any articles they should seek confirming, professional advice.